SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 :::

 ::: bad
-Figure: Bad Example {Non-standard practices can lead to parsing errors and inconsistencies.}
+Figure: Bad Example Non-standard practices can lead to parsing errors and inconsistencies.
 :::

 ::: greybox